Complementary Therapies

-Although complimentary and therapeutic services can be of great value, they often come at a considerable expense.
-Therefore we acknowlege that access to such services are a priviledge and can be anything from a regular practice in your journey to a special once-off experience.
+Although complementary and therapeutic services can be of great value, they often come at a considerable expense.
+Therefore we acknowledge that access to such services are a privilege and can be anything from a regular practice in your journey to a special once-off experience.

-They are not essential and there are certianly low-cost ways to replicate some of the benefits they offer such as simply committing to a daily walk.
-Research has shown that this alone can have the same beneficial impact on mood as low dose anti-depressants.
+They are not essential and there are certainly low-cost ways to replicate some of the benefits they offer such as simply committing to a daily walk.
+Research has shown that this alone can have the same beneficial impact on mood as low-dose antidepressants.
 At home meditation practices are also highly recommended to quiet the mind and regulate your nervous system.

 However, I believe one non-negotiable is seeing a qualified women’s health physiotherapist 6 weeks+ post birth, specifically to check your pelvic floor and any other physical concerns you may have.
 Not having your baby in your arms does not exclude you from the physicality of birth and subsequent healing.
 Please take care.